wp-statistics/wp-statistics/readme.txt

 = Does WP Statistics track the time of the hits? =
 No.

-= The GeoIP database isn't downloading and when I force a download through the settings page I get the following error: "Error downloading GeoIP database from: https://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.mmdb.gz - Forbidden" =
-This means that MaxMind has block the IP address of your webserver, this is often the case if it has been blacklisted in the past due to abuse.

-You have two options:
-- Contact MaxMind and have them unblock your IP address
-- Manually download the database

-To manually download the database and install it take the following steps:

-- On another system (any PC will do) download the maxmind database from https://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.mmdb.gz
-- Decompress the database
-- Connect to your web host and create a "wp-statistics" directory in your wordpress uploads folder (usually it is located in wp-content, so you would create a directory "wp-content/uploads/wp-statistics").
-- Upload the GeoLite-Country.mmdb file to the folder you just created.

-You can also ask MaxMind to unblock your host.
-Note that automatic updates will not function until you can successfully download the database from your web server.

-= I've activated the plugin but the menus don't show up and nothing happens? =

-WP Statistics requires PHP 5.4, if it has detected an older version of PHP installed it will active cleanly in WordPress but disable all functionality, you will have to upgrade to PHP 5.4 or above for it to function.
-WP Statistics will display an error at the top of your plugin list to let you know.

-If there is no error message there may be something else wrong, your first thing to try is disabling your other plugins as they can sometimes cause conflicts.

-If you still don't see the menus, go to the support forums and open a new thread and we'll try to help out.

 = I'm using another statistics plugin/service and get different numbers for them, why? =

 Pretty much every plugin/service is going to give you different results for visits and visitors, there are several reasons for this: